Contact us

 Welcome from our program director

-Thank you for your interest in our Graduate Medical Education program.
-We are excited to launch a new Internal Medicine Residency Program at HCA Kansas City/Centerpoint.
+Thank you for your interest in our Internal Medicine Graduate Medical Education program.
+We are excited to welcome our second class of residents at HCA Kansas City/Centerpoint.
 As part of HCA Midwest Health, we are committed to delivering high quality education through an engaged core faculty, and a well-rounded combination of inpatient and outpatient experiences, offering robust opportunities for individualized learning.

 Our program is enhanced by a diverse training environment that includes exposure to Centerpoint Medical Center and Belton Regional Medical Center.
 Our program is structured to prepare our graduates for successful careers in Internal Medicine and its subspecialties.
 Our mission and values are rooted in a tradition of providing high-quality, cost effective, and compassionate care, prioritizing our patients while affirming the unique worth of every individual.
 Aligned with HCA's overarching mission, we are steadfast in our dedication that above all else, we are committed to the care and improvement of human life.

-We invite you to learn more about our program and look forward to the opportunity to meet you.
+As a newer program, we are proud to walk this journey alongside our residents—as a family.
+We invite you to learn more about what makes our program unique and look forward to the opportunity to meet you.

 Director, Internal Medicine Residency Program